AEK Athens F.C.: The early years (1924–1959)

 The founders of AEK – a group of Constantinopolitan refugees (among them former athletes from the Pera Sports Club and the other Constantinopolitan clubs) – met at the athletic shop "Lux" owned by Emilios Ionas and Konstantinos Dimopoulos on Veranzerou Street, in the centre of Athens, and created AEK.
 Their intention was to create a club that provided athletic and cultural diversions for the thousands of predominantly Constantinopolitan and Anatolian refugees who had settled in the new suburbs of Athens (including Nea Filadelfeia, Nea Ionia, Nea Chalkidona, Nea Smyrni).

-The first AEK team was: Goalkeeper Kitsos; Defenders Ieremiadis and Asderis; Midfielders Kechagias, Paraskevas, Dimopoulos, and Karagiannides; and Forwards Baltas, Milas, Iliades, and Georgiades.
-AEK played their first match against Aias Athinon in November 1924, winning by 2–0.
+The first AEK team was: Goalkeeper Kitsos; Defenders Ieremiadis and Asderis; Midfielders Kechagias, Paraskevas, Dimopoulos, and Karagiannidis; and Forwards Baltas, Milas, Ippiadis, and Georgiadis.
+AEK played their first match against Aias Athens on 23 November 1924, where they won by 2–0.

-AEK's football team grew rapidly in popularity during the 1920s, eclipsing the already-established Athens-based refugee clubs (Panionios, Apollon Smyrnis, etc.), thanks mainly to the large pool of immigrants that were drawn to the club, the significance of the name "Constantinople" for many refugees and Greeks, plus, in no small part, to the political connections and wealth of several of the club's board members.
+AEK's football team grew rapidly in popularity during the 1920s, eclipsing the already-established Athens-based refugee clubs (Panionios, Apollon Athens, etc.), thanks mainly to the large pool of immigrants that were drawn to the club, the significance of the name "Constantinople" for many refugees and Greeks, plus, in no small part, to the political connections and wealth of several of the club's board members.
 Not possessing a football ground, AEK played most of its early matches at various locations around Athens, including the grounds of the Temple of Olympian Zeus and the Leoforos Alexandras Stadium.

-AEK's first president, Konstantinos Spanoudis(1871–1941), a journalist and associate of the Prime Minister Eleftherios Venizelos, petitioned the government to set aside land for the establishment of a sports ground.
+AEK's first president, Konstantinos Spanoudis, a journalist and associate of the Prime Minister Eleftherios Venizelos, petitioned the government to set aside land for the establishment of a sports ground.
 In 1926, land in Nea Filadelfeia, which was originally set aside for refugee housing, was donated as a training ground for the refugees' sports activities.
 AEK began using the ground for training, albeit unofficially.